smilesForSpecialNeeds/capstone-project/capstone-project/README.md

       - [Status = Complete]
 - [As an Admin user, when I navigate to the Testimonials page in my dashboard I will see a list of all the testimonials posted by clients displaying the date, name of poster, and body of the post.
 Below each testimonial will be a delete button.
 When I click on the button, that particular testimonial will be deleted from the list.
 It will also be deleting it from the main testimonial page.]
       - [Status = Complete]
+- [As a logged in Admin user, when I enter in a provider name and click submit I will see only providers with that name.]
+      - [Status = Complete]

+- [As a logged in Admin user, when I enter in a client name and click submit I will see only clients with that name.]
+      - [Status = Complete]
+- [As a logged in Admin user, when I enter in a date range and click submit I will see only schedules for that date range appear.
+When I enter in a client name and click submit, I will only see schedules associated with that client.
+When I enter in a particular type of hours, I will only see schedules with that type of hours associated with them.
+When I enter in a provider name and click submit, I will only see schedules related to that particular provider appear in the list.]
+      - [Status = Complete]